ashcarroll/recipe-share/README.md

 <em>There is no passwords required for this site currently</em>

+## User Stories

+1. As a Chef, I want to add recipes that includes a title, ingredients, method, total time and cuisine
+2. As a user I want to browse recipes in a particular cuisine
+3. As a user I want to favourite and store my favourite recipes and view my personalised list
+4. As a new user I want to be able to register and chose my user type so I can access additional features
+5. As a user, I want to have a way to be displayed a random recipe

 ## Additional notes

 The database is also hosted on Render.com and is being managed using pgAdmin 4 locally, when needed.